A risk factor is something that increases your likelihood of getting a disease or condition.

 Age and Sex

 Children in daycare or nursery schools are more likely to get ear infections because they are exposed to more upper respiratory infections that can subsequently infect the middle ear.
-While daycare is a necessary “fact of life” for many children, it is also one of the strongest risk factors for ear infection.
+While daycare is necessary for many children, it is also one of the strongest risk factors for ear infection.

 Exposure to Cigarette Smoke